 If you are facing debt as a family, consider taking out a personal loan to consolidate your debt.
 Debt consolidation can help you pay less interest over time, if you qualify for a lower interest rate on the new loan.
 Plus, it simplifies your finances because instead of having to make various payments you’ll only have to focus on one payment, once a month.

-Compare personal loans online to make sure you’re getting the best rate before you sign.
+Compare personal loans online to make sure you’re getting your best rate before you sign.

 3. Consider your investment options